section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

 <!--more-->
 ImageMagick is extensively used to work with image formats for its precision and ease of use.
 We learn about this module to understand how you can manipulate a single image into various forms.

-In this tutorial, we will take a deep look at what Wand library is and how we can use it to work with images.
+In this tutorial, we will take a deep look at what the Wand library is and how we can use it to work with images.
 Also, we will look at a few examples, where we will learn about its unique features and applications.

 ### Prerequisites
-The reader should have some basic knowledge of Python, and must have Python installed in their local machine.
+The reader should have some basic knowledge of Python and must have Python installed in their local machine.

 ### Table of contents
 - [Wand library](#wand-library)